alreich/abstract_algebra/README.md

 ```

     Caught Error:
-      FOO is not a valid group element name
+      FOO is not a valid Group element name

 #### If two or more arguments are provided, then their combined product is returned: